spipu/html2pdf/doc/bookmark.md

 Attribute| Default | Description
 ---------|---------|-------------
 title | | Title of the bookmark level | 0 | Level of the bookmark, must be a positive integer.
-Level 0 in the main level
+Level 0 is the main level

 ## Page Index

-You can add an index (summary) of all bookmarks automatically inserted through the following function :
+You can insert an index (summary) of all bookmarks automatically, using the following function :

 ```php
 $html2pdf->createIndex($titre, $sizeTitle, $sizeBookmark, $bookmarkTitle, $displayPage, $onPage, $fontName);